mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 </ThemeProvider>
 ```

-The snackbars options in methods (`showSnackbar` etc) of `useSnackbars` hook take more priority over props passed in `SnackbarsProvider`.
+The snackbar options in method `showSnackbar` of `useSnackbars` hook take more priority over props passed in `SnackbarsProvider`.

 {{"demo": "MultipleSnackbars.js"}}